 Needless to say, we were both trying to communicate our love based on what we wanted for each other versus what the other person truly wanted or cared about.
 We quickly discovered that we spoke two different love languages.
 Obviously, my primary love language was gift giving, whereas Eric's was quality time and physical touch.

-In tonight's episode of Black Love, appropriately titled "Mountains and Molehills", the theme of love languages, amongst other topics, is discussed throughout, including with Ricky Bell (member of the legendary group, New Edition) and his wife Amy.
+In an episode of Black Love, appropriately titled "Mountains and Molehills", the theme of love languages, amongst other topics, is discussed throughout, including with Ricky Bell (member of the legendary group, New Edition) and his wife Amy.

 Kevin Fredericks (also known as "KevOnStage") also shares a similar experience to explain the differences between him and his wife, Melissa (Mrs. KevOnStage), and how they showcase their love towards each other.